savaladaojr/Auth.API/README.md

 Later I will create a project to consume this API and show how to use it in different approaches.
 Bye now!

+## Concluding ##
+This API covers two ways of managing authentication:

+**_The first one is through JWT token_**;</br>
+The other is a custom token generator (GUID based).

+For the custom implementation, we can use anything as an alternatives!
+Since it will be triggered every time a API Verb endpoint is called; as long as it is annotated with the Authorize attribute.
+So, if we wouldn't like to use the authentication check in an API Verb, we just need to annotate it with the AllowAnonymous attribute.

+To conclude, the most important thing here is that the authentication handler and the middleware keep the code clean, readably, and following the standards design.
 <br/><br/><br/>